BCDevOps/OpenShift4-RollOut/openshift4-azure/docs/openshit4-azure-architecture.md

   - [Metering](#metering)
     - [Resources](#resources-2)

 ## Purpose

 This document is intended to outline the design of the OpenShift Container Platform v4 on Azure.
-This is the first generation of OpenShift in a cloud platform at BC Gov, as the cluster is deployed and applications loaded on architecture decisions may be updated and changed.
+This is the first generation of OpenShift in a cloud platform at BC Gov.  As the cluster is deployed and applications loaded on, architecture decisions may be updated and/or changed.

 ## Region

-If deploying to Canada Central or Canada East Azure regions there are no availability zone options.
-If a diaster occurred at one of these datacenters the OpenShift cluster would suffer an outage.
-Opposed to an Azure region that had multiple zones or locations.
-An option may be to sand up an OCP 4 cluster in Azure Canada Central and Canada East providing multi region availability.
+If deploying to *Canada Central* or *Canada East* Azure regions, there are no availability zone options.
+If a disaster occurred at one of these datacenters the OpenShift cluster would suffer an outage, as opposed to an Azure region that had multiple zones or locations.
+An option may be to stand up an OCP 4 cluster in Azure *Canada Central* and *Canada East*, providing multi region availability.

 The first iteration will be deployed to Canada Central.